austinmama/fortigate-1g/securing-fsa.md

 # Securing the FortiGate Security Appliance 1 Gbps
 {: #securing-the-fortigate-security-appliance-1-gbps}

 You can configure the FortiGate Security Appliance (FSA) 1Gbps to meet security and compliance requirements.
 IBM© Cloud provides a VDOM Administrator account with a randomly assigned password.
 Customers can rotate that password, create read-only users and restrict access based on "Trusted Hosts," which accepts traffic only from specified source IPs (up to three).
+{: shortdesc}

 To complete these activities:

 1. From your browser, open the [IBM Cloud UI Console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/classic/security/firewalls/multivlan/provision){: new_window} and log into your account.
 2. Follow the How to [Manage the FortiGate Security Appliance](/docs/infrastructure/fortigate-1g?topic=fortigate-1g-managing-the-fortigate-security-appliance-1gbps) instructions to find the credentials.